 Burlington Township Fire Department has received a FEMA Assistance to Firefighters Grant in the amount of $358,500.
 The grant will be used to replace aging Self Contained Breathing Apparatus (SCBA).
 SCBA is an essential component of a firefighter’s protective ensemble.
 It allows firefighters to enter hazardous atmospheres to conduct life saving searches and fire extinguishment.

-The Burlington Township Fire Department congratulates Fire Police Captain Warren Lane, recipient of the 2014 Knights of Columbus Burlington Council #589 Shield Award.
+Lieutenant Josh Johnson is the recipient of the Annual Knights of Columbus #589 Shield Award.
 Each year, the Knights of Columbus recognizes members from the Burlington City and Burlington Township Police, Fire, and EMS Departments who excel at service to their community.
-Captain Lane has served in the past as Fire Chief, retired as Lieutenant of the Burlington Township Police Department, and now leads the Fire Police Division.
+Josh also received awards for the Burlington Township Fire Department Firefighter of the Year for 2015, 2015 Rescue Division Member of the Year, and 2015 BTFD Top Responder.

 On November 17, Fire Official Matt Tomaszewski and Fire Prevention Specialist John Irwin V provided kitchen safety and hands-on fire extinguisher training to Burlington Township Schools / Princeton Food Management cafeteria staff.

 If your business is located in Burlington Township and you would like to provide fire extinguisher training for your staff contact the Bureau of Fire Prevention at 609-239-5850.